 - Force the job pump to check for ready jobs when a job is received over the network

-- Some UTF-8 characters were removed during conversion which is no longer the case
+- Some UTF-8 characters were removed during the conversion which is no longer the case

 - Using a better approach to convert path names correctly